bridgetownrb/bridgetown/bridgetown-website/src/_docs/first-steps-for-newbies.md

 </ul>
 ```

 In this case, it will list the titles of all your posts, with links to the corresponding posts.
 You can also access other properties of your posts.
 For instance, `post.data.date` will give you the date.

-Any custom metadata that you specify in the front matter (see below) can be accessed in the same way.
+This metadata is as versatile as you need it to be!
+You can create custom metadata in the [front matter](https://www.bridgetownrb.com/docs/front-matter) and access it in the same way with `post.data.order` or `post.data.category`.

 ```yaml
 ---